ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 - the ordering of entries, their cryptographic contents, and the Registry governance may be non-deterministic, but they must be verifiable.

-- a Transparency Service MAY store evidence about the resolution of distributed identifiers into manifests.
+- a Transparency Service MAY store evidence about the resolution of DIDs into DID Documents.

 - a Transparency Service MAY additionally support verifiability of client authentication and access control.